 After a short time, VS Code notifies you that creation is complete.
 Close the notification with the X button:

 With the web app in place, you next instruct VS Code to deploy your code from the local Git repo.
 Select the Azure icon to open the Azure App Service explorer, expand your subscription node, right-click the name of the web app you just created, and select Configure Deployment Source.

 When prompted, select LocalGit.

-Select the blue up arrow icon to deploy your code to Azure:
+Select the deployment (up arrow) icon to deploy your code to Azure:

 At the prompts, select the myexpressapp folder, select your subscription account again and then select the name of the web app created earlier.

 When this deployment is complete, it is listed in the Azure Explorer, under your web app's Deployments Git node.

 When prompted with Always deploy the workspace to (app name)", select Yes.
 This tells VS Code to automatically target the same App Service web app with subsequent deployments.

 Once deployment is complete, select Browse Website in the prompt to view your freshly deployed web app.
 The browser should display "Hello World!"

 7. Stream remote service logs in Visual Studio Code